SpongePowered/SpongeDocs/source/faq.rst

-How Does It All Fit Together?
+How does it all fit together?
 -----------------------------

 .. image:: /images/faq1.png